Wildflower Hikes

 • 6.3 miles from the start of Cherokee Road you will see a clearly marked parking area on your left.
 On busy days this can be full, there are many places on the wide roadside to park

-In the past, during the blooming season there have been portable toilets at the parking lot.
-Starting in 2022 they have build a permanent restroom.
+During the blooming season there are portable toilets at the parking lot.

 Table Mountain